zwang266/Ford-GoBike-System-Dataset-Analysis/README.md

 > The dataset describes information about 183,000 rides in the Ford GoBike System covering the greater San Francisco Bay area, with user behavior as well as user demographic information.

+## Key Insights for Presentation

+### Distribution of rides by day of week and hour

+#### On which day of week there are most traffic?
+> On weekdays, the amount of rides doesn't have significant difference bewtween each other, around 27,500 trips per day.
+> At weekends, the amount of rides decreases by around 50%, around 14,000 trips per day.

+#### At which time of day there are most traffic?
+> The peak of traffic occurs around 7-9am and 16-18pm.
+> Between 10am and 15pm, the hourly traffic is around 7,500.
+> Before 7 am and after 18pm, the amount of rides decreases dramatically
+> During the midnight (1-5am), there are rarely people using GoBike.

+###Duration by hour of day

+####What's the average duration of each hour of day?
+There are two peaks in the Duration-Hour heat map, one between 8-10 am and the other between 16-18pm.
+The duration of both peaks are 5-10 minutes.
+Considering that most of the rides happen on weekdays.
+It's deduced that the most users choose to use GoBike to commute.
+Most of the users choose GoBike to travel a 5-10 minute distance.

+####Duration by day of week per user type

+####What's the usage patterns of different user types?
+The durations of subscribers among the week don't vary a lot on average between each other.
+The duration of customers are higher at weekends compared with that on weekdays.
+The average duration of customers are higher than that of subscribers everyday.
+The IQR of duration are higher at weekends for both groups.

 ## Summary of Findings